 Methoxsalen Side Effects

-Some side effects of methoxsalen may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for methoxsalen may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to methoxsalen: oral capsule

 In addition to its needed effects, some unwanted effects may be caused by methoxsalen.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking methoxsalen:

 - swelling (especially of feet or lower legs)

 Some of the side effects that can occur with methoxsalen may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 Treatment with this medicine usually causes a slight reddening of your skin 24 to 48 hours after the treatment.
 This is an expected effect and is no cause for concern.
 However, check with your doctor right away if your skin becomes sore and red or blistered.